What is

 The hands and feet of a person with acrodysostosis will appear small, with short, stubby fingers and toes that may affect some or all of the fingers and toes.
 Shortening of the long bones is also common and can result in short stature.
 These symptoms can often be detected early in childhood.

-Another symptom could be an abnormal curvature of the spine and a risk of .
+Another symptom could be an abnormal curvature of the spine.
 This may cause numbness or pain in the lower back and/or legs.

 Distinctive facial features

-A child or young person with acrodysostosis may have all or some of the following distinctive facial features:
+A child or young person with acrodysostosis may have some of these distinctive facial features:

 -